Adarsh Gourav

-Adarsh Gourav Bhagavatula (born 1994) is an Indian actor and singer who works in Hindi and English films.
-Gourav is best known for his portrayal of Mohit Chadda in the Hindi thriller film Mom (2017), and of Balram Halwai in American drama film The White Tiger (2020), which garnered him international acclaim, and nominations for the BAFTA Award for Best Actor in a Leading Role, and the Independent Spirit Award for Best Male Lead.
+Adarsh Gourav Bhagavatula (born 8 July 1994) is an Indian actor known for his works in Hindi and English-language films and television series.
+Gourav began acting with the drama film My Name Is Khan (2010).
+He gained international recognition for playing chauffeur Balram Halwai in the satirical film The White Tiger (2021), which garnered him nominations for the BAFTA Award for Best Actor in a Leading Role and the Independent Spirit Award for Best Male Lead.

+Adarsh has also starred in the teen comedy series Hostel Daze (2019–2021), the comic thriller series Guns & Gulaabs, and the drama film Kho Gaye Hum Kahan (both 2023).

-Early life and education
+Early life and background

-Adarsh Gourav Bhagavatula was born into a Telugu family in Jamshedpur, India.
-His father Satishnarayan Bhagavatula is from Srikakulam district and his mother Padmavati hails from Vizianagaram in Andhra Pradesh.
+Adarsh Gourav Bhagavatula was born into a Telugu speaking family in Jamshedpur, Jharkhand.
+His father Satishnarayana Bhagavatula is from Srikakulam district and his mother Padmavati Bhagavatula hails from Vizianagaram in Andhra Pradesh.
 Gourav was brought up in Jamshedpur and studied in Loyola School, Jamshedpur.
 He later moved to Mumbai and studied at Narsee Monjee College.

 In 2007, when Gourav's father, who was an employee of The Central Bank of India, got transferred to Mumbai, the family decided to relocate.
 He studied at the Lilavatibai Podar High School.
 While singing in the Kala Ghoda Arts Festival 2007, he was spotted and asked if he wanted to try acting.
 He agreed only because he was excited to be on television.
 After a year of auditioning, he was cast as the young Shahrukh Khan in the film My Name is Khan.
 He studied in The Drama School in Mumbai.